metal3d/python-libquvi/README.md

 ## What's next ?

-For now, You can only get title and media url.
-I will continue to develop this library to handle other properties that are already bundled into C library (author, date, time,...)
+For now, you can only get media information from a page you ask to parse.
+I will continue to develop this library to improved and use properties provided by C library (version, nextmediaurl...)

 If you want to develop with me, fork the project on GitHub, then process some merge request :)